Q: My child has never wrestled. Will he/she be okay?

 Q: Does my child need to attend the Miami Takedown Club practices to be able to wrestle with the club on the weekend?

 A: No, attending our practice is not a requirement.
 We understand your student is already practicing at the school everyday.
 However, once your student has their USA/OKWA cards (which the club will obtain for them after you fill out the signup form and pay $30) they are welcome to attend our practice if they would like to get an extra workout in.
-We practice every Tues/Thurs at the NEO Wrestling Room at 6:30pm.
+We practice every Tues/Thurs at 6pm.
 I would recommend they check with their buddies to make sure someone else their size is coming too so they'll have a partner.

 Q: How can I stay up to speed on what is happening with the Miami Takedown Club?